govuk-one-login/rp-reference/clients/Apex-Salesforce/README.md

 # GOV.UK One Login example Salesforce authentication provider

-> This is provided as a reference only and doesn't represent production quality code.
-It does not contain all the necessary error handing, tests etc that are required by production quality code.
+> This is provided as a reference only and doesn't represent production ready code.
+It does not contain all the necessary error handing (none in fact).
+Runtime and validation errors will cause a fatal error in the AuthProviderPluginClass.
+Secret and key management has not been implemented.

+It has not been thoroughly tested and should be used as a guide only.

 ## Overview